Christian Schmidt: Political career

 As a student Schmidt joined the Junge Union (JU), the CSU youth group, in 1973.
 In 1976 he registered as a member of the CSU.
-From 1980–1982 he was chairman of the JU-District Association in Neustadt-an-der-Aisch.
+From 1980 to 1982 he was chairman of the JU-District Association in Neustadt-an-der-Aisch.
 In 1982 he was named Chair of the JU-Regional Association for Central Franconia, a position that he held until 1991.
 From 1984 to 1990 Christian Schmidt was a town councillor in his hometown of Obernzenn and member of the District Council for Neustadt an der Aisch-Bad Windsheim.

 From 1989 to 1993 Schmidt was also a member of the CSU State Committee, a post that he took up again in 1999.
 Since 1999, in addition to his duties on the CSU State Committee, Schmidt has been Chairman of the CSU-District Association in Fuerth.

 Schmidt is the Chair of the CSU Regional Working Group on Foreign, Security and European Policy.
 Since May 2010 he has also served as Chair of the Regional Evangelical Working Group of the CSU.
 In May 2011 he was named Chair of the Federal Evangelical Working Group of the CSU/CDU.